Forage crops are crops grown specifically to be grazed by livestock or conserved as hay or silage.

 Forage crops assist in achieving production targets for attributes such as growth or weight gain and to make up seasonal short falls between feed demand and supply.
 They can also play an important role in maintaining ground cover, preventing erosion, accumulating nitrogen in the soil and improving land condition.

-Forage crops can be an important tool for producers, provided the right crop is selected and then carefully managed during establishment and grazing to ensure maximum productivity is achieved.
+Forage crops can be an important tool for producers, provided the right crop is selected and carefully managed during establishment and grazing to ensure maximum productivity is achieved.

 A range of forage crops are available to producers.
 The right crop will depend on the quality and quantity of feed required to meet the enterprise production objectives as well as other factors such as soil type, climate, water availability, drainage, weeds and disease.